• Skip to primary navigation

 New coal still on the cards despite climate vulnerability

-As Serbia intends to join the EU, it should also be aiming for decarbonisation by 2050, in line with EU policy.
-However the EPS plans to remain locked-in to a carbon-intensive energy system, most notably through the construction of the 350 MW Kostolac B3 lignite power plant, which is ongoing as of early 2023.
+As Serbia purportedly intends to join the EU, it should also be aiming for decarbonisation by 2050, in line with EU policy.
+However, EPS has been reluctant to give up on coal.
+The 350 MW Kostolac B3 lignite power plant was commissioned in December 2024, after seven years of construction.

 In 2021 hopeful signs appeared as Serbia cancelled the Kolubara B coal power plant project, but it was not removed from the country’s draft spatial plan.
 Nor were four other planned fossil fuel power plants: